 System reduces operating costs & limits capital expenses

-Faced with rising operating costs due to increasing energy and chemical prices as well as stricter effluent permit limits, many operators and engineers are turning to sensors and automation to enhance treatment performance and reduce operating costs while limiting capital expenses.
+Faced with rising operational costs due to increasing energy and chemical prices, as well as stricter effluent permit limits, many operators and engineers are turning to performance optimizers and controls automation to enhance treatment processes and reduce operating costs while limiting capital expenses.

-In order to overcome these challenges, an advanced process control solution was implemented in an aerobic digester in Green Lake, Wisc.
-By controlling the process in a smarter way, the solution significantly reduced phosphorus and nitrogen in the returns to the main treatment process and reduced energy consumption and wear on the blower.
+To overcome these challenges, an advanced process control solution was implemented in an aerobic digester in Green Lake, Wis.
+By controlling the process in a smarter way, the solution significantly reduced phosphorus and nitrogen in the returns to the main treatment process, and reduced energy consumption and wear on the blower.

-The digester has four zones operating in series—two in the east digester and two in the west digester.
-Waste activated sludge is automatically pumped from the ICEAS system into the east digester approximately every two hours.
+The Vorelodos digester system has four zones operating in series—two in the east digester and two in the west digester.
+Waste-activated sludge is automatically pumped from the ICEAS system into the east digester approximately every two hours.
 The supernatant from the digester is returned to the SBR through the telescoping valve and is manually initiated four days per week.
 A sludge pump is used to remove sludge from the west digester once per week.

-During the study, YSI sensors measuring ammonium, nitrate (NO3), potassium, dissolved oxygen and oxidation reduction potential were installed in the east and west digesters.
+During the study, YSI sensors measuring NH4, NO3, K, DO and ORP were installed in the east and west digesters.
 Additionally, a YSI orthophosphate (PO4) analyzer (P700 model) was installed in the east digester.

-The Dino controller also achieved 100% reduction in NO3 returned to the main treatment process when compared to previous operation, which was continuously aerated.
-Digester blower energy consumption was reduced at Green Lake by 95% compared to previous operation.
-Blower energy was shifted from 36% on-peak to 0% on-peak, reducing demand charges and the unit cost of energy.
+The Dino controller also achieved 100% reduction in NO3 returned to the main treatment process when compared to previous operation, which continuously was aerated.
+Digester blower energy consumption was reduced by 95% compared to previous operations.
+Blower energy was shifted from 36% on peak to 0% on peak, reducing demand charges and the unit cost of energy.

-The aerobic digester, equipped with the Oscar system with Dino controller, enhanced digester performance by reducing nutrients that were returned to the main treatment process by more than 90% and lowering energy consumption by more than 95%.
+Results from tests carried out between January 2016 and March 2017 showed that upgrading the plant’s existing aerobic digester to a Vorelodos system with Oscar optimizer and Dino controller enhanced performance by reducing nutrients (nitrogen and phosphorous) that were returned to the main treatment process by more than 90% and lowering energy consumption by more than 95%.